Tharwa Village Plan

 Stage 2 Community Engagement: Tharwa Draft Village Plan

-Community engagement on the draft village plan (stage 2) started on Friday 11 August and closes on Friday 22 September 2017.
+Stage 2 of community engagement on the draft village plan started on Friday 11 August and finished on Friday 22 September 2017.
 The Tharwa Draft Village Plan has been informed by community feedback, industry input and technical planning studies.

 EPSDD will consider feedback on the draft Village Plan provided by the community and other areas of Government during this second stage of engagement.
 This will inform development of the final version of the Tharwa Village Plan.